katie-wright-flick/mastermind-sol/README.md

 Your task is to complete this terminal based Mastermind game.

 Mastermind is a code breaking game.
-The computer has a secret four letter code that the user has to guess.
-The code is made up of any combination of the letters A, B, C, D, E, F, G, H.
+The computer has a secret four letter code that the player has to guess.
+The code is made up of any combination of the letters A, B, C, D, E, F, G, H. Letters can appear more than once in the code.
+The player has 10 attempts to correctly guess the code.

-When the user attempts to guess the code, the computer returns a checksum indicating the accuracy of your guess
+When the player attempts to guess the code, the computer returns a checksum indicating the accuracy of your guess
-- the checksum contains an ‘X’ for every letter than is correct, and in the correct position
+- the checksum contains an ‘X’ for every letter that is correct, and in the correct position
 - the checksum contains an ‘O’ for every letter that is correct, but in the wrong position
 - the checksum contains a ‘-’ for every letter that is incorrect
+- the checksum won’t return multiple results for each letter in the guess.
+For example, if the code is ‘AABD’ and you guess ‘ACGE’, the checksum will be ‘X---’

-Note that the checksum always displays the letters in the order X, O then -
+- the checksum always displays the letters in the order X, O then -.

-For example,
+For example:

 - If the secret code is ABCD and you guess CADB, the computer will return OOOO
 - If the secret code is ABCD and you guess EFGH, the computer will return ----